sagemathinc/cocalc-docker/README.md

 [https://hub.docker.com/r/sagemathinc/cocalc-aarch64](https://hub.docker.com/r/sagemathinc/cocalc-aarch64?ref=login)

-#### On MacOS, you CANNOT use Chrome or Safari: you **must** use Firefox
+#### Browser Issues with MacOS

 Cocalc-docker by default uses a self signed certificate on localhost.
-Chrome and Safari won't even let you connect.
-However, with Firefox you can click through some warnings and use CoCalc-docker just fine.
-So you _**must uses Firefox**_ when running CoCalc-docker locally on MacOS.
+Chrome and Safari won't even let you connect _**by default**_.

+- With Firefox you can click through some warnings and use CoCalc-docker just fine.
+- With Chrome, you can [use the workaround here](https://stackoverflow.com/questions/35531347/localhost-blocked-on-chrome-with-privacy-error), which involves visiting `chrome://flags/#allow-insecure-localhost` .
+- I don't know any way to use Safari and CoCalc on MacOS.

 ### Chromebook